 Merchant Choice Routing

-Multi-Network Debit Cards are debit cards with both Visa and eftpos or both Mastercard and eftpos logos.
-The chip on the card has the capability to be routed via either debit scheme network.
+MCR applies to Multi-Network Debit Cards, which have both Visa and eftpos or Mastercard and eftpos logos.
+The chip on the card gives it the capability to be routed via either scheme’s network.

-How can Merchant Choice Routing help lower operating costs?
+How can Merchant Choice Routing help lower my operating costs?

-1. Merchant choice routing feature is not available on Bank of Melbourne Simple Pricing Plans.
-If you would like to activate/enable this feature, a Bank of Melbourne pricing review will be initiated.
+Merchant Choice Routing is not available on our monthly pricing plans or where we charge you a flat rate for transactions.
+If you would like to enable this feature, a Bank of Melbourne pricing review will be initiated.
 Bank of Melbourne cannot guarantee merchant fee cost savings after Merchant Choice Routing activation or deactivation.
+Bank of Melbourne cannot guarantee merchant fee cost savings after Merchant Choice Routing activation or deactivation.
+It will depend primarily on the merchant’s charging scheme and the dollar value of each transaction.
 In some cases, eftpos (Debit Card Transaction Fees) will be cheaper for merchants; in others Visa or Mastercard will be cheaper.
-It will depend primarily on the merchant’s charging scheme and the dollar value of each transaction.
-Note: Merchant Choice Routing transactions are capped at the End Amount.
-End Amount means the value at which each Transaction that is routed through the Merchant Choice Routing feature is capped at.
-Card Schemes available are ePAL/Mastercard or Visa).